 reality of fields that are inaccessible, indescribable, and immeasurable can no

-longer be viewed as a sci-fi movie artifice or the ramblings of wisdom masters
+longer be viewed as a science-fiction movie artifice or the ramblings of wisdom

-from the Orient.
-By automatically referencing George Lucas's films whenever the
+masters from the Orient.
+By automatically referencing George Lucas (1944-…)’s films

-idea of a "force" is mentioned, our generation's culture does not
+whenever the idea of a “Force” is mentioned, our generation’s culture does not

 suspect that the description of the Force given by Master Yoda to his young